chandlerbing65nm/M2A/README.md

-# SPARC: Stochastic Patch Erasing with Adaptive Residual Correction for Continual Test-Time Adaptation
+# M2A: Mask to Adapt — Simple Random Masking Surprisingly Enables Robust Continual Test-Time Learning

-This repository contains code for SPARC (Stochastic Patch Erasing with Adaptive Residual Correction).
+This repository contains code for M2A (Mask to Adapt).

-The CIFAR runners are:
+The CIFAR runners implementing M2A are:
-- `cifar/cifar10c_vit_sparc.py`
+- `cifar/cifar10c_vit_m2a.py`
-- `cifar/cifar100c_vit_sparc.py`
+- `cifar/cifar100c_vit_m2a.py`

 ## Installation